chosa91/chosa91/README.md

 It started as a greenfield 🌱 project.
 Written in pure [Swift](https://swift.org/), with as few 3rd party dependencies as possible.
-Tested extensively _(which I am very proud of)_ via Unit, UI and [Snapshot-tests](https://github.com/pointfreeco/swift-snapshot-testing/).
+Tested extensively _(which I am very proud of)_ via Unit, UI, and [Snapshot-tests](https://github.com/pointfreeco/swift-snapshot-testing/).

 — [Learning Management System + Performance Platform](https://www.getbridge.com/)